Table of Contents

 Another model explains that PrPSc exists only in fibril form and this fibril form binds to the normal PrPC causing its conversion into abnormal protein.

 But there should be a hypothesis which explains the exponential growth and replication which is observed during the disease.
 This can be explained by a mathematical solution which states that exponential growth is the result of fibril growth and fibril breakage.
 The exponential growth is determined by the square root of the PrPC concentration.

-The process of prion replication has many implications in the designing of drugs for future.
+The process of prion replication has many implications in the designing of drugs for the future.
 This can be done by designing a drug that simply slows down the rate of exponential growth because the disease progresses fast because of this exponential growth.
-As the incubation period is longer, a drug which will decrease the exponential growth will decrease the progression of disease.
+As the incubation period is longer, a drug which will decrease the exponential growth will decrease the progression of the disease.

 Diseases Caused By Prions

 - Sheep: Scrapie

 - Cattle: Bovine spongiform encephalopathy (BSE), mad cow disease

 - Cat: Feline spongiform encephalopathy (FSE)

 - Ayala, Oryx, greater Kudu: Exotic ungulate encephalopathy (EUE)

 - Ostrich: a spongiform encephalopathy